Together we'll keep Wales safe

 There are steps you can take to reduce the risk to you and others:

-If you meet up with someone in your garden, you can reduce the risk of coronavirus spreading by not sharing crockery or cutlery, keeping social distancing and ensuring no-one goes inside.
+If you meet up with people in your garden, you can reduce the risk of coronavirus spreading by not sharing crockery or cutlery, keeping social distancing and limit who goes inside.
 Allowing someone inside your home, even for a few minutes, increases the risk of catching or spreading the virus for everyone in your household.

 Reduce the number of people you meet